Graph-and-Geometric-Learning/Frame-Averaging-Transformer/README.md

 ## Usage

-An quick example of using FAFormer to encode a point cloud is as follows:
+A quick example of using FAFormer to encode a point cloud is as follows:

 ```
 import torch